Lakers return after Bryant's death, lose 127-119 to Blazers - WHIZ News

-LOS ANGELES (AP) — The Los Angeles Lakers dried their eyes and took the Staples Center court for the first time since Kobe Bryant’s death with a resolve that would have made him proud.
+LeBron James’ heartfelt pregame speech honoring his friend then left Lakers fans and players alike cheering through tears.

+The Lakers and the Portland Trail Blazers somehow had to play a basketball game after a wrenching pregame ceremony honoring Bryant and the other eight victims of the helicopter crash just five days earlier.

-Damian Lillard played through the basketball world’s collective heartbreak with his own remarkable effort.
+And Damian Lillard gave a performance that nudged aside the basketball world’s collective heartbreak for just a moment.

-Lillard hit seven 3-pointers and added 10 assists and nine rebounds in a phenomenal performance that sent the Blazers to a win over an opponent still dealing with the trauma of the crash five days earlier.
+Lillard hit seven 3-pointers and added 10 assists and nine rebounds in an inspired effort that sent the Blazers to a win over an opponent still dealing with the trauma of the crash that claimed the life of their franchise icon.

+“I think everybody was emotional tonight,” said James, who played in two Olympics alongside Bryant.
+“We all have our individual reasons why emotion hits us, and then we all have this brotherhood and this family, being a part of this Laker organization, which automatically brings in even more emotion.”

+Both teams stood on the court during a poignant pregame tribute to Bryant including songs, Kobe highlights and James’ speech, which captivated the arena.

 Lillard’s seven 3-pointers gave him 40 in his last five games, setting an NBA record.
-But even the Blazers star knew results were secondary this time.
+But even the Blazers star knew results were secondary on this unique evening.

-“Nobody is going to win tonight,” Lillard told ESPN during the game.
-“Kobe is gone.
-His family isn’t going to get him back.
-This is just basketball.”
+“I don’t feel like anybody feels like we walked away as a winner tonight, given the circumstances,” Lillard said.
+“The memories that we’ll take away from it was just sad and just tough.
+It’s good that we had to compete, so being on the winning side is a positive, but I don’t think anybody walks away from this moment and this situation a winner.”

 James had 22 points, 10 assists and eight rebounds, and Anthony Davis had 37 points and 15 boards in the Lakers’ first game since last Saturday.

 Hassan Whiteside scored 30 points, and C.J.
-McCollum added 19 for the Blazers.
+McCollum added 19 for the Blazers, who were playing their third game since Bryant’s death, which seems to have affected practically everyone who picked up a basketball in the past quarter-century.

+“We’ve had five days and two games to kind of understand the emotions that were going to be out there,” Portland coach Terry Stotts said.
+“I know it was a tough game for the Lakers, watching them during the tribute, during LeBron’s talk.
+I thought it was a difficult game for them to play.
+I mean, it was difficult for both teams, but I think we’ve had some time to go through the grieving process.”

 The entire evening was likely both profoundly painful and cathartic for anyone who loves the Lakers or Bryant, who won five championships while playing his entire 20-year NBA career in purple and gold.

-Bryant retired in 2016, but he remained a franchise icon and an inspiration to the current players, who learned about his death on their plane ride home from an East Coast road trip.
+Bryant retired in 2016, but he remained a face of his only franchise and an inspiration to the current players, who learned about his death on their plane ride home from an East Coast road trip.
 Their next game against the Clippers was postponed, and the Lakers franchise persevered through a brutal week of coping with the loss.

 Davis began the game with red eyes, but managed to score 18 points in the first quarter alone.
 The Lakers committed 13 turnovers in the first half while playing with an obvious surfeit of energy.